Welcome to The Future of Elder Care

 - Work at a nursing home or long-term care facility

-Let me know what's on your mind, what your experience has been or just that you're interested in learning more about the series.
+Let us know what's on your mind, what your experience has been or just that you're interested in learning more about the series.
 Nothing you share will end up in a story without your explicit permission.
-I hope to hear from you.

 Editor’s note: This story is part of The Future of Elder Care, a Next Avenue initiative with support from The John A. Hartford Foundation.